 With this all-too-predictable fate threatening to cut short Tracy’s professional career, he chose The Stone Clinic to repair his joint after hearing Dr. Stone’s game plan for naturally regenerating and rebuilding his knee.

 Regrow.
 Replace.
 Augment.
 These are the key elements of the BioKnee “game plan” pioneered by Dr. Stone to preserve the natural tissue and extend the careers of athletes like Tracy.
-Combining surgical techniques, the BioKnee treatment regenerates the articular cartilage with articular cartilage paste grafting, restores vital shock absorption with a new donor-transplanted meniscus, and accelerates the healing process through injections of amniotic stem cells and growth factors.
+Combining surgical techniques, the BioKnee treatment regenerates the articular cartilage with articular cartilage paste grafting, restores vital shock absorption with a new donor-transplanted meniscus, and accelerates the healing process through injections of bioactive and growth factors.

 A New Meniscus, A New Chance